 SOCKS5 servers can be configured with NoAuth authentication (default), User/Password authentication, and some additional logging.

 SOCKS5 Servers currently do not support GSSAPI authentication and IPV6.

 To see the SOCKS servers that are currently setup, go to View -> Proxy Pivots.

-Use socks stop to disable the SOCKS proxy server.
+Use socks stop to stop the SOCKS servers and terminate existing connections.